Kiteretsu77/FAST_Anime_VSR/README.md

 In my **3060Ti** Desktop version, it can process <span style="color:red">**faster than the Real-Time Anime videos**</span>, which means that **when you finish watching the first Anime video, your second Anime SR video is already processed, and you just need to click it to continue watching the next one**.

-My ultimate goal is to directly utilize decode information in Video Codec as in this paper (https://arxiv.org/abs/1603.08968), so I use the word "**FAST**" at the beginning.
-This repository will be continuously maintained and developed.
+My ultimate goal is to directly utilize decode information in Video Codec as in this paper (https://arxiv.org/abs/1603.08968), so I use the word "**FAST**" at the beginning. **Though this repository can already process in real-time, this repository will be continuously maintained and developed.**

 **If you like this repository, you can give me a star (if you are willing).
 Feel free to report any problem to me.**